We've put together simply THE best way to experience Alaska plus the Canadian Rockies.

 Rise early today to witness your arrival into beautiful Glacier Bay.

 Alaska’s “First City," Ketchikan, is perched on the banks of the Tongass Narrows and flanked by green forests nurtured by abundant rain.
-Ketchikan is a great spot to try your hand at sport fishing as it’s an important hub for the salmon fishing and packing industry.
-Its also a great base to explore the rich cultural sights of Native Alaskan nations like the Tlingit, Haida and Tsimshian.
+Ketchikan is a great base to explore the rich cultural sights of Native Alaskan nations like the Tlingit, Haida and Tsimshian.

 Welcome back to Vancouver.
-Once you disembark Volendam, you've time at your leisure to further discover the joys of the city.
+Once you disembark the ship, you've time at your leisure to further discover the joys of the city.
 Stanley Park, historic Gastown and Chinatown are all must-dos.
 We've included admission to Vancouver Lookout with 360 degree views of the city, sea and mountains.

 If you wish to venture further afield, ask Bon Voyage about excursions to world-renowned Butchart Gardens on Vancouver Island, the mountain town of Whistler and Capilano Suspension Bridge and Grouse Mountain.